Layered double hydroxides: Structure and formulas

 In some cases, the pH value of the solution used during the synthesis and the high drying temperature of the LDH can eliminate the presence of the OH− groups in the LDH.
-For example, in the synthesis of the (BiO)4(OH)2CO3 compound, a low pH value of the aqueous solution or higher annealing temperature of solid can induce the formation of (BiO)2CO3, which is thermodynamically more stable than the LDH compound, by exchanging OH− groups by CO32- groups.
+For example, in the synthesis of the (BiO)4(OH)2CO3 compound, a low pH value of the aqueous solution or higher annealing temperature of the solid can induce the formation of (BiO)2CO3, which is thermodynamically more stable than the LDH compound, by exchanging OH− groups by CO32– groups.

 Applications

 The anions located in the interlayer regions can be replaced easily, in general.
 A wide variety of anions may be incorporated, ranging from simple inorganic anions (e.g. CO) through organic anions (e.g. benzoate, succinate) to complex biomolecules, including DNA.
 This has led to an intense interest in the use of LDH intercalates for advanced applications.
 Drug molecules such as ibuprofen may be intercalated; the resulting nanocomposites have potential for use in controlled release systems, which could reduce the frequency of doses of medication needed to treat a disorder.
 Further effort has been expended on the intercalation of agrochemicals, such as the chlorophenoxyacetates, and important organic synthons, such as terephthalate and nitrophenols.
 Agrochemical intercalates are of interest because of the potential to use LDHs to remove agrochemicals from polluted water, reducing the likelihood of eutrophication.